Where to get help

 A group program for young people aged 12-17 years who identify as gender questioning, gender diverse and transgender.
 A safe space to build resilience, develop new skills and get peer support.

-Where: Headspace Port Adelaide – 78-80 St Vincent Street, Port Adelaide
+Where: headspace Port Adelaide – 78-80 St Vincent Street, Port Adelaide

 Phone: 08 8215 6340